evercoinx/meme-tools/README.md

     yarn grind-keypairs
     ```

-7. Run these commands to list the _main_ wallets and import their secret keys into _my SVM_ wallet:
+7. Run these commands to list the _main_ wallets and import their secret keys into _my Phantom_ wallet:

     ```bash
     yarn get-accounts:main
     ```

-8. Run this command to estimate USD funds to transfer to the _main SVM_ wallets:
+8. Run this command to estimate USDC to transfer to the _main_ wallets:

     ```bash
     yarn distribute-funds:dry-run
     ```

-9. Transfer the reported USD funds from _my EVM_ wallet to the _main SVM_ wallets using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=ETHEREUM&chainOut=SOLANA&token=USDT).
+9. Transfer USDC from _my Metamask_ wallet to the _main_ wallets using [Rhino Bridge](https://app.rhino.fi/bridge?mode=receive&chainIn=ETHEREUM&chainOut=SOLANA&token=USDC).

-10. Swap these USD funds to SOL for each _main SVM_ wallet.
+10. Swap USDC to SOL for each _main_ wallet.

-11. Run this command again to make sure that all the _main_ wallets have sufficient balances:
+11. Run this command again to make sure that all the _main_ wallets have sufficient SOL:

     ```bash
     yarn distribute-funds:dry-run
     ```

-12. Run these commands to distribute funds to the sniper and trader wallets:
+12. Run these commands to distribute funds to the _sniper_ and _trader_ wallets:

     ```bash
     yarn distribute-funds && yarn get-funds
     ```

+13. Transfer 581 USDC to the _marketing_ wallet:

+    - 300 USDC to update the token info on [Dex Screener](https://marketplace.dexscreener.com/product/token-info/order)
+    - 100 USDC to boost 10x pack on [Dex Screener](https://dexscreener.com)
+    - 181 USDC to boost the X account on [SocialPlug](https://panel.socialplug.io/order/twitter-nft)

+14. Add 181 USDC to my account on [SocialPlug](https://panel.socialplug.io/portal/page/pg_add_funds).

 # Token Launch Plan